Ingenico-ePayments/connect-sdk-client-android-example-kotlin/README.md

 # Ingenico Connect Android SDK example (Kotlin)

+**This example app has been rebranded to Worldline.
+As part of the rebranding the example app has moved to https://github.com/Worldline-Global-Collect/connect-sdk-client-android-example-kotlin.**

+---

 This example app illustrates the use of the [Ingenico Connect Android Client SDK](https://github.com/Ingenico-ePayments/connect-sdk-client-android) and the services provided by Ingenico ePayments on the Ingenico ePayments platform.
 This repository contains 2 different samples for both XML and Jetpack Compose.
 Both examples demonstrate the UI and business logic required to perform a basic Credit Card payment.
 The steps supported are selecting a payment product, fill in the required payment details and encrypting those details.